 Second phase of a Bachelor's programme.

-Principle All study programmes offered are based on one of the following principles: non-denominational private education (NPE), Roman Catholic (RC), Protestant and Protestant Christian (NPE, RC, PC).
+All study programmes offered are based on one of the following principles: non-denominational private education (NPE), Roman Catholic (RC), Protestant Christian (PC) or a combination of general special education, Roman Catholic and Protestant Christian (NPE, RC, PC).